drduh/macOS-Security-and-Privacy-Guide/README.md

 #### Open Source Monitoring Tools

-[Etsy/MIDAS](https://github.com/etsy/MIDAS): MIDAS is a framework for developing a Mac Intrusion Detection Analysis System.
+[etsy/MIDAS](https://github.com/etsy/MIDAS) is a framework for developing a Mac Intrusion Detection Analysis System.
 Credits given to the security team at Facebook and Etsy in developing this framework.
 This framework consists of utilities which help detect any modifications that have been made to common OS X persistance mechanisms.

-[Facebook/osquery](https://github.com/facebook/osquery): Osquery is a great resource which can be used to retrieve low level system information.
+[facebook/osquery](https://github.com/facebook/osquery) can be used to retrieve low level system information.
 Users can write SQL queries to retrieve system information.
-More information can be found here: https://osquery.io/
+More information can be found at <https://osquery.io/>

-[OSXAuditor](https://github.com/jipegit/OSXAuditor): security tool used to analyze artifacts on a a running system.
-It returns the following information:
+[jipegit/OSXAuditor](https://github.com/jipegit/OSXAuditor) can be used to analyze artifacts on a running system:

- - quarantined files
+ - Quarantined files
- - Browser Information
+ - Browser information
- 	- Safari: history, downloads, topsites, LastSession, HTML5 databases and localstore
+ 	- Safari history, downloads, topsites, LastSession, HTML5 databases and localstore
- 	- Firefox: cookies, downloads, formhistory, permissions, places and signons
+ 	- Firefox cookies, downloads, formhistory, permissions, places and signons
- 	- Chrome: history and archives history, cookies, login data, top sites, web data, HTML5
+ 	- Chrome history and archives history, cookies, login data, top sites, web data, HTML5
  - User social media and email accounts
  - WiFi access points
- -
- There is more information on this on the README for the project.

-#### Audit
+#### OpenBSM Audit
 OS X has a powerful OpenBSM auditing capability.
 You can use it to log all process executions and network connections, for example.

 Use `praudit -l /dev/auditpipe` to tail audit logs.